danielruss/codingsystems/README.md

 Thank you to the organization the actually provide the data:
 * The US SOC and SIC data came from the U.S. Bureau of Labor Statistics and O\*Net
-* The Canadian Data came from Statistics Canada
+* The Canadian NOC Data came from Statistics Canada